matplotlib/matplotlib/doc/devel/contribute.rst

 If this is your first open source contribution, or your first time contributing to Matplotlib, and you need help or guidance finding a good first issue, look no further.
-This section will guide you through each step.
+This section will guide you through each step:

 1. Navigate to the `issues page <https://github.com/matplotlib/matplotlib/issues/>`_.
 2. Filter labels with `"Difficulty: Easy" <https://github.com/matplotlib/matplotlib/labels/Difficulty%3A%20Easy>`_ & `"Good first Issue" <https://github.com/matplotlib/matplotlib/labels/good%20first%20issue>`_ (optional).
 3. Click on an issue you would like to work on, and check to see if the issue has a pull request opened to resolve it.

-   A good way to judge if you chose a suitable issue is by asking yourself, "Can I independently submit a PR in 1-2 weeks?"
+   * A good way to judge if you chose a suitable issue is by asking yourself, "Can I independently submit a PR in 1-2 weeks?"
-4. Check the pull requests (e.g., :ghpull:`28476`) and filter by the issue number to make sure the issue is not in progress:
+4. Check existing pull requests (e.g., :ghpull:`28476`) and filter by the issue number to make sure the issue is not in progress:

    * If the issue has a pull request (is in progress), tag the user working on the issue, and ask to collaborate (optional).
    * If a pull request does not exist, create a `draft pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ and follow the `pull request guidelines <https://matplotlib.org/devdocs/devel/pr_guide.html>`_.
 5. Please familiarize yourself with the pull request template (see below), and ensure you understand/are able to complete the template when you open your pull request.
    Additional information can be found in the `pull request guidelines <https://matplotlib.org/devdocs/devel/pr_guide.html>`_.